cda-tum/fiction/docs/cli.rst

 Hexagonalization (``hex``)
 ##########################################

-Transforms a 2DDWave-clocked Cartesian layout into a hexagonal even row clocked layout suitable for SiDBs by remapping all gates and wires.
+Transforms a 2DDWave-clocked Cartesian layout into a hexagonal row-clocked layout suitable for SiDBs by remapping all gates and wires.
 For more information, see `the paper <https://ieeexplore.ieee.org/document/10231278>`_.

 Post-Layout Optimization (``optimize``)